 With our link and the code TRAVELPHILIPPINES you get a 1,000-peso discount on Sea Nomads’ expeditions, which cost 17,000 pesos.

-If you prefer, you can also book this one from GETYOURGUIDE, which also has lots of positive reviews.
+If you prefer, you can also book this option through GETYOURGUIDE, which also has lots of positive reviews.

 Frequently asked questions and tips for the expedition between Coron and El Nido

-To almost wrap up this feature on the El Nido–Coron tour, we want to answer the most common questions travelers usually ask us.
-That said, if you have any extra ones, you can leave them in the comments and we’ll reply as soon as possible.
+As we bring this guide to a close, we want to answer the questions travelers ask us most often about the El Nido–Coron tour.
+That said, if you have any other questions, you can leave them in the comments and we’ll reply as soon as possible.

-You say there’s almost unlimited beer and rum—does that mean it’s a party boat where people are partying and drunk?
+You say there’s almost unlimited beer and rum—does that mean it’s a party boat where everyone parties and gets drunk?

 Not at all.
-Someone who signs up for an adventure like this does it to live it 100%.
-Although (with BDBM—note this depends on the others) there’s the possibility of accessing alcohol all day, people only drank at dinnertime and in moderation.
-On the last day at the farewell dinner some had a few drinks, but nothing out of the ordinary.
+Someone who signs up for an adventure like this does so to experience it to the fullest.
+Although alcohol was available throughout the day on our BDBM expedition—this may differ with other operators—people only drank at dinnertime and in moderation.
+At the farewell dinner on the last night, some people had a few drinks, but nothing out of the ordinary.

-One of the couples came to celebrate their honeymoon on the expedition, so the vibe has nothing to do with a party boat.
-It’s also worth considering that the BDBM expedition is a bit more expensive than the others (higher quality and longer), so the type of travelers is more diverse as well.
+One couple chose to spend their honeymoon on the expedition, so the vibe has nothing to do with a party boat.
+It’s also worth considering that the BDBM expedition is a bit more expensive than other options because it is longer and offers a higher-quality experience, which may also attract a more diverse mix of travelers.

-Besides the Coron–El Nido and El Nido–Coron expeditions, are there more?
+Are there any expeditions besides the Coron–El Nido and El Nido–Coron routes?

 Yes.
-There’s the so-called Coron to Coron Expedition which, starting and ending in Coron, takes you to stunning islands like Black Island.
-It’s a 100% recommended expedition!
-It’s a little cheaper and the experience is awesome. — FOR NOW, BDBM WILL NO LONGER RUN IT.
-YOU CAN BOOK IT PRIVATELY WITH SEA NOMADS (you can also use our discount code).
+There’s also the so-called Coron to Coron Expedition, which, starting and ending in Coron, takes you to stunning islands like Black Island.
+It’s an expedition we wholeheartedly recommend!
+It’s a little cheaper and the experience is awesome.
+BDBM is not currently running this expedition, but YOU CAN BOOK IT PRIVATELY WITH SEA NOMADS (you can also use our discount code).

 Do I have to pay anything else?
 Do I need to carry cash during the expedition?

-With BDBM, zero.
+With BDBM, nothing at all.
 Everything is included.
 You don’t need to worry about paying island and beach access fees—they’re already included.
-On the last day, once moored in El Nido, you can buy one of their T-shirts if you want and tip the crew, but beyond that you won’t need money.
+On the last day, once the boat has docked in El Nido, you can buy one of their T-shirts if you want and tip the crew, but beyond that you won’t need money.
 If you go with another company, it’s best to ask in advance to avoid surprises.

 How many people go on these expeditions?